Afghan War Glossary

 Camp Baker.
 In March 2006 the Australian Defense Forces (ADF) established Camp Baker within the confines of Kandahar Air Field (KAF).
 The camp served a variety of purposes until it was closed in November 2015.

 Camp Morehead.
-Home of the ANA Special Forces.
+Home of the ANA Special Forces and Commandos.
 Named for a U.S. Special Forces Soldier who died in Iraq - MSG Kevin Morehead.
+Also called Camp Commando by the Afghans.

 Cannonball.
 Nickname pinned to a SF CW4 who pulled his canopy release assemblies slightly too early during a water parachute jump.